Sandwich-2020/FractFlow/README.md

 ### Agent Class

-The main interface for using FractalMCP.
+The main interface for using FractalFlow.

 #### Constructor